Volunteer's dilemma: Payoff matrix

 When the volunteer's dilemma takes place between only two players, the game gets the character of the game "chicken".
 As seen by the payoff matrix, there is no dominant strategy in the volunteer's dilemma.
 In a mixed-strategy Nash equilibrium, an increase in N players will decrease the likelihood that at least one person volunteers, which is consistent with the bystander effect.

 Examples in real life

 The murder of Kitty Genovese

 The story of Kitty Genovese is often cited as an example of the volunteer's dilemma.
 Genovese was stabbed to death outside her apartment building in Queens, New York, in 1964.
-According to a highly influential New York Times account, dozens of people witnessed the assault but did not get involved because they thought others would contact the police anyway and did not want to incur the personal cost of getting involved.
+According to a highly influential New York Times account, dozens of people witnessed the assault but did not intervene because they thought others would contact the police and did not want to incur the personal cost of getting involved.
 Subsequent investigations have shown the original account to have been unfounded, and although it inspired sound scientific research, its use as a simplistic parable in psychology textbooks has been criticized.